SolaceSamples/solace-samples-semp/docs/_tutorials/messagevpn-with-queue-ruby.md

 One simple way to get access to a Solace message router is to start a Solace VMR load as outlined [here]({{ site.docs-vmr-setup }}){:target="_top"}.

-We also assume that Ruby 2.7 is used.
+We also assume that Ruby is installed.

 ### Trying it yourself